Finland hero image

 Safety & Stewardship Notes

-Finland consistently ranks high for safety and sustainability.
-We coordinate cashless payments, sauna etiquette, and weather monitoring (especially in winter) while partnering with local guides who steward forests and waterways responsibly—keeping leaders focused on relationships and program goals.
+Finland is known for strong safety standards and sustainability practices.
+We coordinate cashless payments, sauna etiquette, and weather monitoring (especially in winter), and we work with local guides who steward forests and waterways responsibly so leaders can stay focused on relationships and program goals.

 FAQs

-- Q: Do we need visas?
+• Q: Do we need visas?
 A: Finland is part of the Schengen Area; U.S. and Canadian citizens enter visa-free for stays up to 90 days.
-We support other nationalities with documentation and upcoming ETIAS requirements.
+We support other nationalities with documentation and ETIAS-related updates.

 Review fundraising ideas in our travel commissions guide, or add Finland to your request via the lead form when you’re ready to plan.